Planning Our Fall Road Trip To Western Canada

 On our road trip to Western Canada, we have several BC Ferry trips planned.
 On our visit to the Sunshine Coast, our first ferry takes us from Horseshoe Bay.
 Even though the Sunshine Coast was not an island, there were no real road options to get to this part of BC.

 Our second ferry trip takes us north on the Sunshine Coast from Horseshoe Bay to Gibsons.
 And then to get to Vancouver Island, we cross on the ferry from Powell River to Comox.
-This puts us at the northern end of Vancouver Island.
+This puts us north on Vancouver Island for our stay in the Comox Valley area.

 To return to the mainland from Vancouver Island we have three options for ferry routes.
 If we leave from Victoria, there is a ferry that lands at Tsawwassen.
 We travelled this route when we last visited Vancouver Island.
 There is also another ferry service that we travelled before from Nanaimo mid-island to Tsawwassen or another back to Horseshoe Bay.
 Whales and Mount Baker are just some of the sights on this route.